ComponentKitchen/ckupdate-demo/README.md

 existing one), and the use of the "flatten" keyword.
 That keyword instructs ckupdate to flatten the dependency.

 ##Installation

+Once you have the [ckupdate](https://github.com/ComponentKitchen/ckupdate) tool installed, you can install this demo app with just:

     npm install ComponentKitchen/ckupdate-demo